[AWS Beginners] A quick explanation of what Amazon VPC is!

 Hello

-I'm currently working in the Systems Solutions Department as an apprentice engineer
+I'm Hota from the Systems Solutions Department, an

-I'd like to explain it to those who have recently started using AWS, or those who have heard of it but don't really understand it.
+will explain it for those who have recently started using AWS, or those who have heard of it but don't fully understand it.

 What is a VPC?